The Lure of the Comfortable Job (and 3 signs you need to leave it)

 Worse than no-job, frustrating job or a demanding job, is a job that demands nothing.
 Like taking basket weaving your senior year.
 Sure you’ll get an easy A, but what did you lose in return?

-There is a stark cost for time wasted on comfortable.
+Sure, it is scary to make a change.
+It’s scary to leave a comfortable job.
+But there is a stark cost for time wasted on comfortable.

 Picture - Definition of Cubicle Work